 A Climate Action Team (CAT) model is an agreement among a small group of cooperating governments, under the umbrella of Article 6.2 of the Paris Agreement.
-Through a CAT, one or several Partners with high marginal cost mitigation potential cooperate with a Host, with lower marginal cost potential, through the transfer of resources in exchange for credible emissions reductions beyond the host’s NDC.
-A CAT agreement can demonstrate the additionality of mitigation and avoid leakage.
-It minimises transaction costs by using existing commitments and monitoring frameworks and adopting an economy wide approach, as opposed to project-based approaches.
+Through a CAT, one or several governments from countries where GHG mitigation would entail high marginal costs (“partners”) cooperate with a government of a country with a potential of mitigation at low marginal cost (“host”), through the transfer of resources in exchange for credible emissions reductions (international transferred mitigation outcomes, ITMOs) beyond the Host’s NDC.
+A CAT agreement is to demonstrate the additionality of mitigation and avoid leakage.
+It minimises transaction costs by using existing commitments and monitoring frameworks and adopting an economy wide or multi-sector approach with the highest feasible level of aggregation, as opposed to project-based approaches.

 The CAT agreement comprises:

-- a multi-year emissions baseline that uses the host’s NDC as a starting point for negotiation;
+- a multi-year emissions baseline that uses the host’s NDC as a starting point for negotiation about ITMO transfers;

-- pre-commitment of total funds available for payments from partners;
+- pre-commitment of total funds available for payments for ITMOs from partners;

-- a pre-agreed price range for payments per ton of mitigation beyond the NDC;
+- a pre-agreed price range for payments per ITMO, denominated in tonne CO2e of mitigation beyond the NDC;

-- assessment of results relative to the baseline using the host’s national emissions inventory;
+- assessment of GHG mitigation results relative to the baseline using the host’s national emissions inventory;

-- results-based payments from the partners to the host and the transfer of mitigation from the host to partners.
+- results-based payments from the partners to the host and the transfer of ITMOs from the host to partners.

-A CAT takes a fundamentally different approach to international transfers relative to project-based mechanisms or carbon market linking.
-Their baseline comprises the whole economy of the host country, rather than particular projects or sectors.
-CAT contractual arrangements can be complemented by collaborative activities, technical support agreements, and relationships with private investors and private companies with compliance obligations under policy instruments that mobilize mitigation, for instance an emissions trading system (ETS).
+A CAT takes a fundamentally different approach to ITMO transfers relative to project-based mechanisms or carbon market linking.
+Their baseline comprises the whole economy or a set of sectors of the host country, rather than particular projects or sectors.
+CAT contractual arrangements on ITMO transfers can be complemented by collaborative activities, technical support agreements, and relationships with private investors and private companies with compliance obligations under policy instruments that mobilize mitigation, for instance an emissions trading system (ETS).

 What are the differences and similarities between Climate Action Teams Agreements (CATs) under Article 6 of the Paris Agreement, and Joint Implementation under the Kyoto Protocol?

-This lack of a binding target at the national level meant that additionality of JI units could be assessed only on a project level.
-However the institutions to ensure additionality were not strong – and project additionality is inherently very difficult to establish in most cases.
-The lack of credible and stringent baselines for Joint Implementation projects inundated the international carbon market with very cheap credits, bringing down global carbon prices and national carbon prices in those countries that allowed them for compliance with their ETS.
+This allowance surplus at the national level meant that additionality of JI units could be assessed only on a project level.
+Given the absence of international oversight under “track 1”, no credible additionality test was applied to “track 1” JI projects from Russia and Ukraine.
+Because of this, as well as the lack of credible and stringent baselines for ’track 1”projects, they inundated the international carbon market with very cheap credits, bringing down global carbon prices and national carbon prices in those countries that allowed them for compliance with their ETS.

-CAT and JI are similar in that they involve carbon credit exchanges between countries with national emissions reductions commitments, under the Kyoto Protocol for Joint Implementation and under the Paris Agreement for Climate Action Teams.
+CAT and JI are similar in that they involve carbon credit exchanges between countries with national emissions reductions commitments, under the Kyoto Protocol for JI and under the Paris Agreement for CATs.
 However, they propose two very different approaches to do so.
-CAT agreements are underpinned by a meaningful mitigation baseline for the whole host country economy, as set by an ambitious NDC.
+CAT agreements are underpinned by a meaningful mitigation baseline for the whole host country economy, as set by an ambitious and an ambitious crediting baseline which is set well below a credible BAU scenario and the national (NDC) reference scenario.
 This ensures that high integrity units are achieved.
-JI instead relies on project-based baselines to demonstrate additionality.
-These project-based baselines are not constrained within an ambitious national cap.
-They were often not credible, leading to non-additional projects and credits.
-Demonstration of additionality under a CAT agreement is relatively straightforward, as it involves emission reductions beyond an already ambitious NDC, which effectively sets a GHG emissions cap for the host country.
+As discussed above, ‘track 1” JI projects-lacked credible additionality and baseline determination, and were not subject to an ambitious national cap.
+Demonstration of additionality under a CAT agreement is relatively straightforward, as it involves emission reductions beyond an already ambitious NDC, which effectively sets a binding GHG emissions cap for the host country.